1phonetucked-tech/sd-net-2.0/README.md

 **do not run "Tools → Update Footprints from Library" in the PCB editor.
 KiCad stores pad angles absolutely & "U1" sits at 270 degrees > updating from the library strips those angles and shorts the part *also explained in docs/LAND-PATTERNS.md***

-## licence
-CERN-OHL-S-2.0 > distribute a variant and its design files must be shared under the same terms.

 created by (1)PhoneTucked.